DataJenius/SchoolShootings/README.md

 The corresponding CSV file in the /data/ folder is updated automatically.

-This data currently includes 476 incidents.
-The most recent incident included in this data occurred on March 14, 2018 in Birmingham, Alabama.
+This data currently includes 477 incidents.
+The most recent incident included in this data occurred on March 20, 2018 in Great Mills, Maryland.

 ## Additional data
 This analysis also includes the following data: